Alex Radita’s Parents Guilty Of Murder: Dead 15-Year-Old Starved, Neglected

 —? (@OUAMAD1) September 16, 2016

 In a rather sad twist to this story, Alex had been placed in foster care in 2003 when it was revealed he had not received medical care for two years.
-At that time a doctor noted that Alex was “within one day of death.”
+At that time, a doctor noted that Alex was “within one day of death.”
 He stayed in foster care throughout 2004, and Patricia MacDonald, Alex’s social worker, recalled visiting him at his foster mother’s home.
 MacDonald prepared a victim impact statement for the trial.

 “We were both so proud of you and how well you understand your diabetes.
 Your foster parents encouraged independence and had a range of food you could choose from.
 Alex, you were so engaging when you attended appointments at the children’s diabetes centre.
 All the staff were delighted to see you.
 However these positive memories are shrouded by the torment that you must have experienced through all those years that followed.”

-Sadly, it was ruled by a judge in British Columbia in December, 2004, that Alex should be returned to his parents.
+Sadly, it was ruled by a judge in British Columbia in December of 2004 that Alex should be returned to his parents.

 Physician tells courtroom of diabetic close to-dying of Alex Radita decade earlier than… https://t.co/6mOt17Xytk pic.twitter.com/8GrrsME28N